Potential customers trust the authentic testimonials of other customers more than marketing strategies.

 2. Use video to build engagement

 Don’t just rely on text.
 Film the testimonials of your satisfied customers.
-Seventy-two per cent of people prefer to receive marketing information in a video versus text and 84 per cent say a brand video convinced them to make a purchase.
+72 per cent of people prefer to receive marketing information in a video versus text and 84 per cent say a brand video convinced them to make a purchase.
 People are also twice as likely to share video content with their friends than any other type of content, including social media posts, blog posts/articles and product pages.